You can prevent tooth decay for your child by practising good oral hygiene.

 Brush at least twice a day for two minutes each time and floss daily to remove plaque between teeth.
-Use toothpaste that contains at least 1000 parts per million (ppm) fluoride.
+Toothpaste that contains at least 1000 parts per million (ppm) fluoride prevents tooth decay.

 Fluoride in toothpaste protects your child’s teeth from tooth decay by strengthening it.
 However, children can get fluorosis on permanent teeth from swallowing too much fluoride toothpaste.
 Fluorosis results in a change in colour or texture of the teeth.

 To prevent fluorosis, ensure that an appropriate amount of toothpaste according to your child's age is dispensed and that your child does not swallow the toothpaste.

 Bring your child for early dental checks, as early as 1 year old, so that the dentist can advise you on the appropriate use of toothpaste.

 Due to the concern for dental fluorosis, the recommendation for use of a smear amount (size of a rice grain) of 1000ppm fluoride (F) toothpaste for children below 3 years old should be limited to those at high-risk for dental caries.
 At the first dental visit, the dentist can determine your child's caries risk and make the appropriate recommendation for toothpaste use.

 For children 3 years old and above, who are less likely to swallow toothpaste, use a pea-sized amount of fluoridated toothpaste.

 6 Tips to Make Brushing Teeth Fun for Kids

 Bring the little one for regular dental check-ups.
 Preventive care can help stop problems from occurring and keep minor problems from becoming major ones.
 As cavities attack beneath the tooth’s surface, it will not be immediately visible to mum and dad whether your child has a cavity or not until it’s too late.
 Only a dentist will be able to nip the problem in the bud.